pingswept/me30-website/content/logistics/projects.md

 When your PCB design is ready, you should [submit it to the fabricator](https://oshpark.com/), OSH Park.
 It will cost you around $10\.
 (If this cost is a hardship, please let Kristen or Brandon know, and we will cover the cost by ordering it for you, no questions asked.)
 After you submit it, take a screenshot of your order confirmation and upload it to the Project 3 PCB assignment on Canvas (proof that you submitted your project on time).
 Also, take a screenshot of your PCB design in KiCad and upload that as well (it would be a good idea to save this screenshot for your portfolio).

 For this final submission to Canvas, you will also need to submit evidence that your H-bridge circuit is functional.
 So, once you do get your breadboard H-bridge working, take a video that shows it making the motor spin in both directions, controlled by a KB2040.
-You'll need that video for your P3 final Canvas submission.
+You'll need that video for your P3 final Canvas submission.]: #